michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 In Pentola, there are a few things which make up the core mechanics:

 - Action Resolution: How you determine if a character succeeds or fails at something
+- Ratings and Rankings: Shorthand for how powerful a particular bonus is
-- The Usage Die: Determining whether or not resources are expended
+- The Usage Die and Resource Decks: Determining whether or not resources are expended
 - Time: How time is mechanized
 - Distance: How distance is abstracted